Zarant/WoW_Hardcore/README.md

 - (Grief Protection) Warns you as you target a friendly/enemy that is Pvp flagged
 - (Hardcore Rules) Prevents Mailbox and Auction House Access
 - (Bubble Hearth) Warns the player while Bubble hearthing.
 Also reports to guild
+- (Common communication channel) The GreenWall add-on has been embedded.
+It allows multiple guilds within a single realm, or connected realms to share guild chat as if they were one guild.
+When a member in one guild types something in guild chat, members of the other connected guilds (co-guilds) will see what was said and can respond.
+Guild members can use GreenWall with zero configuration.
+All of the necessary configuration work is done by the guild officers.
+There is no significant impact to the game performance.
+All members must have at least one spare custom chat channel available (two for officers if officer chat is also being bridged).

 ## FAQ
 ### Addon says active time is much lower than played time